 While IoT offers the potential for disruptive transformation and value, there are instances where policies and regulations at various levels of government hamper the benefits it provides.
+Competing and even contradictory regulation at state/local level vs federal may add increased complexity to IoT adoption.
 Policies and regulations are generally well-intentioned and crafted to protect users and the community from harm, or to comply with standards and norms.
-Conflicts arise because the development and use of technology is moving and changing fast, and used in ways that have never been used or studied before.
-These well intended policies may conflict with one another, resulting in barriers to adoption, use, compliance and commerce of IoT.
+Conflicts arise because the development and use of technology moves and changes is moving and changing fast, and rapidly and is often used in ways that have never been used or studied before well studied.
+These wWell intended policies may conflict with one another, resulting in barriers to adoption, use, compliance and commerce of IoT.
 Government policies and regulations play a critical role in advancing or stifling the use, the beneficial outcomes and the scaling and evolution of IoT.

-Examples of policies affecting the use of IoT include
+Examples of policies affecting the use of IoT include:

 - Facial recognition algorithms running on a city's network of video cameras helps to deter and solve crimes but may lead to privacy violations when it is used outside of its intended purpose or provide inaccurate results.
 Many cities have enacted laws restricting the use of video cameras and facial in smart community applications. - Autonomous drones can perform a variety of labor-saving tasks on large farms, including monitoring plant health and crop spraying.
 However, FAA regulations require one operator per drone, and it must be operated within line of sight.
 This limits the utility and value that can be obtained from the use of drones in agriculture. - Telematics devices generate a lot of information about a car and driver's behaviors.
 This information can be used by automobile insurance companies to create personalized insurance products and set premiums.
-Insurance is regulated at a state level, and each state determines what information can be used.
+Insurance is regulated at a state level, and each state determines what information can may be used.
 For example, California only allows insurance companies to use mileage data.